 Deepika Padukone CLEARED Her House To Switch From Malti In 'Chhapaak' To Romi Dev In '83!

-After wrapping up Meghna Gulzar's 'Chhapaak' where she plays an acid-attack survivor, Deepika Padukone immediately began working on Kabir Khan's '83 where she is essaying the role of Kapil Dev's wife Romi Dev.
+After wrapping up Meghna Gulzar's 'Chhapaak' where she plays an acid-attack survivor, Deepika Padukone immediately began work on Kabir Khan's '83, in which she is essaying the role of Kapil Dev's wife Romi Dev.

 But do you folks know that Deepika had less than 48 hours to switch from her character as Malti to Romi as there was only a gap of two days between the shoots?
 Yes, you heard that right.
 In fact, the actress wrapped her last schedule of Chhapaak in Mumbai and the next day left for the shoot of '83 in Glasgow, London.